Alejandro Maldonado: Public positions held

-Vice President of Guatemala
+Vice Presidency (2015)

-Maldonado served as Vice President of Guatemala from his selection to the position following the resignation of Roxana Baldetti on May 14, 2015, until his accession as president on September 3, 2015.
+Maldonado served as Vice President of Guatemala from his selection to the position following the resignation of Roxana Baldetti on 14 May 2015, until his accession as president on 3 September 2015.

-President of Guatemala
+Presidency (2015–2016)

-Maldonado, as vice president, became acting president of Guatemala on September 3, 2015, upon the confirmation by the Congress of Guatemala of the resignation of President Otto Pérez Molina.
+Maldonado, as vice president, ascended into the presidency of Guatemala upon the confirmation by the Congress of Guatemala of the resignation of President Otto Pérez Molina.